Misterhex/Misterhex.github.io/_posts/2018-01-23-Mitigating-DDOS-Attacks-On-AWS.md

 tags: [devops, aws, architecture]
 ---

 Recently, a friend asked about how to handle ddos attacks on AWS.
-We discussed and this are some pointers.
-Lets say there are 3 components; nodejs api, redis, mysql.
+We discussed and theses are some pointers.

+Lets say there are 3 components; nodejs api, redis, mysql which we need to setup for our web stack in AWS.

 Basic architectures setup:
 1. register the domain with route53 name servers for highly available dns.